askonomm/askodev/data/posts/linux-desktop-is-a-joke.md

 Linux Mint installed fine, updates worked fine and I did not have odd, unexpected crashes here.
 That said, the operating system _looks_, as in, it's design, if you can call it that, is absolutely horrendous.
 Inconsistent font sizes across apps, inconsistent padding/spacing, some apps had a larger X button to close than others.
 I mean it literally looks like a professional designer had never touched the desktop environment (Cinnamon).

 Then, because my laptop is a modern device, it has a HiDPI display, but using it at 100% scaling makes things way too small to read, and at 200% makes things again too big to be usable.
-There is experimental support for fractional scaling, something which has existed in MacOS and Windows for years, so I turnt it on, and it worked suprsingly well, except for the noticeable drop in OS performance and constant screen tearing.
+There is experimental support for fractional scaling, something which has existed in MacOS and Windows for years, so I turn it on, and it worked surprisingly well, except for the noticeable drop in OS performance and constant screen tearing.

 The horrible design and performance issues made me not want to use Linux Mint.

 ## Elementary OS

 Arguably the only Linux distro that is developed with actual designers on the team.
 I was very tempted to use [Elementary OS](https://elementary.io/).
 Though it again is based on Ubuntu, so I was a little scared, but it seemed to work fine.
-What did not work fine however was the fact that it has no fractional scaling support at all, which meant it was completely unusable on HiDPI displays, and from googling it seemed the team was not interested in even fixing that.
+What did not work fine however was the fact that it has no fractional scaling support at all, which meant it was completely unusable on HiDPI displays, and from googling it seemed the team was not interested in even fixing that?

-The recommended fix that the team had was to change the text size in settings, which worked fine to a degree, but left window titlebar icons way too small to be easily clickable.
+The recommended fix that the team had was to change the text size in settings, which worked fine to a degree, but left window title bar icons way too small to be easily clickable.
 Unfortunately fractional scaling support is pretty important on a HiDPI display and that meant this OS simply was not going to cut it.

 ## Installing applications is a nightmare

 Installing apps on Linux is definitely an .. experience.
 While a lot of apps are available via the OS's own App Store, a ton more simply aren't.
 Going through the internet downloading apps I use often I encountered a variety of different ways apps distributed themselves.

 Some were .deb files, some were AppImage files, some were .tar.gz zip archives, others again where binary executables.
-Some you could install via the terminal, but some would only have an outdated version available via the terminal leaving you the only opportunity of building the app yourself.
+Some you could install via the terminal, but then some would only have an outdated version available via the terminal leaving you the only opportunity of compiling the app yourself.
+Good luck doing that if you're not a programmer.

 ## Conclusion